-Don’t forget to fully use all the amazing virtual tools and resources available to you!
-The Shoeboxed app is a tailored accounting app for freelancers, accountants, bookkeepers, and small business owners to simplify their accounting and bookkeeping processes.
+Don’t forget to fully use all the amazing bookkeeping resources available to you!
+The Shoeboxed app is a tailored accounting app with receipt software for freelancers, accountants, bookkeepers, and small business owners to simplify their accounting and any type of bookkeeping process.
 Shoeboxed helps users free their desks and drawers from piles of receipts and turn them into digital, clearly categorized data.
-You can easily scan your receipts, manage expenses, store business cards, track mileage, and so much more with the Shoeboxed app.
+You can easily scan your receipts, manage expenses, store business cards, track mileage to claim miles on your tax returns, and so much more with the Shoeboxed app.

 Additionally, Shoeboxed’s OCR (Optical Character Recognition) function and human verification feature ensures that your receipts are clearly scanned and well categorized, resulting in human-verified data that are legibly accepted by both the Internal Revenue Service and the Canada Revenue Service.

 - Construction Bookkeeping: 8 Top Tips for Contractors

 - Construction Job Costing: Your Quick & Easy Guide

 - Bookkeeping for Nonprofits: Best Practices, Tips, Resources, FAQs

 - What to Keep Track of as an Independent Contractor: 7 Document Types